dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ## Storage parameters

-The parameters item referenced in the text and diagrams above includes storage parameters; information about the data stored in the C-DNS file.
+The block parameters item referenced in the text and diagrams above includes storage parameters; information about the data stored in the C-DNS file.

 These parameters include: